 LUA_CPATHand the Lua variable

-package.cpathcontrol where Lua looks for libraries.)
+package.cpathcontrol where Lua looks for dynamic libraries.)
 That's all.

 If you're embedding Lua into your own main program, follow what the standard Lua distribution does when building its command-line interpreter: link the Lua library statically into your program.
 This avoids the hassle of having to know where the Lua library is located at run time.
 In Linux, the special magic needed to export the Lua API from the Lua library embedded in your program is to link your program using -Wl,-E. In macOS no special magic is needed here.
 The Makefile in the standard Lua distribution knows the correct magic for several common platforms.